Dome vs. Bullet Security Cameras - How to Choose

 Weather Resistance

-Both our dome and bullet cameras are designed for outdoor use.
+Both our dome and bullet cameras are designed for outdoor use when properly rated for the environment.

 Aesthetic Considerations